-- (i) CCIWA (Parent entity) is exempt from income tax under section 50-40 of Income Tax Assessment Act (1997). - (ii) Apprenticeships Australia Pty Ltd, a wholly owned subsidiary, is exempt from income tax via an endorsement as an Income Tax Exempt Charitable entity received from the Australian Taxation Office with effect from 1 July 2003. - (iii) Business Law WA Pty Ltd, a wholly owned subsidiary, is subject to income tax.
+- (i) CCIWA (Parent entity) is exempt from income tax under item 1.1 of section 50.5 of Income Tax Assessment Act (1997). - (ii) Apprenticeships Australia Pty Ltd, a wholly owned subsidiary, is exempt from income tax via an endorsement as an Income Tax Exempt Charitable entity received from the Australian Taxation Office with effect from 1 July 2003. - (iii) Business Law WA Pty Ltd, a wholly owned subsidiary, is subject to income tax.